-The chart above (and enlargement to the right) shows the price action of the S&P 500.
+The chart above (and enlargement below) shows the price action of the S&P 500.
 The blue arrow in the chart shows the “gap down” from Friday’s market close to Monday’s open.
 The gold arrow indicates the 15-minutes shut down of all trading when the circuit breaker was triggered a few minutes into the trading day.

 While the circuit breakers helped stop the free fall in the first few minutes of the trading day, it couldn’t stop the markets from having their worst day since 2008.
 All 30 stocks in the Dow Jones Industrial Average dropped, causing the DJIA to fall 2,013 points, or 7.79%.

 The S&P 500 was down 7.60%, with only 9 companies showing positive performance on the day.
 Today’s losses put the DJIA down 19.29% and the S&P 500 down 18.89% from their respective highs.
 This is not quite Bear Market territory, but it is very close.